SynteLang/SynteLang/README.md

 ## A note on the Go code

 The code in this suite of programs differs from typical industry standards in a few key respects.
 Each program is contained in one file to make it easy for a beginner to read through the whole thing.
 The code isn't very encapsulated, and global variables are used for convenience. `go modules` aren't used, as only dependencies are from standard library and can keep directory structure flat.
 No tests have been written for any of the functions ◊, however the programs themselves have been rigorously tested with user input.
 Telemetry from the sound engine is just shoved out without regard to whether it is properly received, sacrificing programmatic correctness for speed, which is a worthwhile tradeoff in this context (as used in telemetry library prometheus).
 While there may be a few ways the code can be better structured, for now it has been thoroughly determined to perform the desired functions without runtime errors.
-The possibilty of runtime errors in the sound engine generated by user input is handled by panic/recover to gracefully shutdown and restart without the preceding listing.
+The possibility of runtime errors in the sound engine generated by user input is handled by panic/recover to gracefully shutdown and restart without the preceding listing.
 That is not to say any errors won't be uncovered in future, this is software after all :)
 Please add a github issue for bug reports or feature requests.

 ---